Values

 Uralic Areal Typology feature UT016

-The habitual expresses an event or state as characteristic of a period of time.
-This question investigates whether a language has other than lexical means to express habituality.
-In Tundra Nenets, there is an inflectional marker to convey habituality (1), whereas in Mari a periphrastic device (compound past tense) is used (2).
+The habitual expresses a situation (an event or state of affairs)that can be viewed as characteristic of an extended period of time (Comrie 1976: 27-28).
+This question asks whether a language has means other than lexical ones to express habituality.
+In Tundra Nenets, there is an morphological marker for conveying habituality (1), whereas in Meadow Mari a periphrastic device (a compound past tense) is used (2).

 mənc°ra-s´əti-d°m